AdamPaternostro/Azure-Dual-Region-Deployment-Approach/README.md

 ### Heathchecks
 - You should have a healthcheck URL in your Web App that reads/writes a test file to Azure Storage and reads/write to DocumentDB
+- Traffic Manager will be calling the healthcheck
+- Application Insights will be calling the healthcheck

 ### Failures: There are couple scenerios that can occur
 - Traffic Manager might get a failure of a healthcheck.
 If this happens then Traffic Manager stops sending traffic to that region.